blackwhites/Kubernetes-Lab-Tutorial/content/storage.md

   persistentVolumeReclaimPolicy: Recycle
 ```

 The configuration file specifies that the volume is at ``/data`` on the the cluster’s node.
 The volume type is ``hostPath`` meaning the volume is local to the host node.
-The configuration also specifies a size of 2GB and the access mode of ``ReadWriteOnce``, meanings the volume can be mounted as read write by a single node at time.
+The configuration also specifies a size of 2GB and the access mode of ``ReadWriteOnce``, meanings the volume can be mounted as read write by a single pod at time.
 The reclaim policy is ``Recycle`` meaning the volume can be used many times.

 Create the persistent volume